 The competition of a keyword is determined by factors like content quality, page authority, and domain authority.
 Low or high competition indicates how often a keyword is used by various sites.
 Low or high volume indicates how often the keyword is searched for on a search engine.

 For this reason, high-volume, low-competition keywords are some of the most sought after.

 Doing keyword research can tell you more than just how competitive a keyword is.
-Research provides you with data that can answer vital questions like:
+Research provides you with valuable insights and data that can answer vital questions regarding your marketing strategy like: